-- Have received transfer credit for EH 101 with a C or better.
+- Have received transfer credit for EH 101 with a C or better (includes dual enrollment credit).

 - Have earned college credit for EH 101 based on qualifying AP, IB, AICE, or CLEP scores.

-You must complete the English Placement Assessment at least two weeks before you attend Blazer Beginnings, UAB's orientation program.
-If you submit your assessment later than this two-week window, you run the risk of not having results prior to registering for classes.
+You must complete the English Placement Survey and Writing Sample at least two weeks before you attend Blazer Beginnings, UAB's orientation program.
+If you submit your materials later than this two-week window, you run the risk of not having results prior to registering for classes.

-If your TOEFL Writing sub-score is below 16 or your IELTS Writing sub-score is below 5.5, you will be placed in the requisite course in UAB’s INTO Program.
+If you do not have the score requirements to place in EH 101 or EH 108, you will be placed in the requisite course in UAB’s INTO Program.

 Math Course Placement

 Students who have no math credit or no math credit above the remedial level who wish to register for a math course at UAB must take the ALEKS Math Placement Assessment (MPA).